simongeilfus/Cinder-CodeEditor/README.md

 Full-Featured Code Editor for Cinder.
 (Based on Awesomium and CodeMirror).

+The samples have been tested on XCode 4 and VC11 only.

 #####Features:
 * Supported Languages: Glsl (XML, JSon and Lua are coming...).
 * Syntax Highlighting.